solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 ![](media/ex05-workload-importance.png)

 6. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
-To do this, we'll run a Azure Synapse Pipeline which triggers queries. **Select** the `Orchestrate` Tab, **run** `ExecuteDataAnalystAndCEOQueries` Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+To do this, we'll run a Azure Synapse Pipeline which triggers queries. **Select** the `Orchestrate` Tab, **run** `Lab 8 - ExecuteDataAnalystAndCEOQueries` Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.

 7. Run the SQL Command between lines #37-40 to see what happens to the `asa.sql.workload01` queries this time.